Porky's: Sequels and additional media

 The first two Porky's films were directed by Bob Clark and produced by Harold Greenberg, who founded Astral Communications (now known as Astral Media).
 Following the success of Porky's in North America and Europe, a sequel, Porky's II: The Next Day, was released in 1983.
 It was poorly received by critics and was less commercially successful than the original.
 Clark did not want to make another film in the series, so director James Komack made the third and last part of the saga.
 The third film, Porky's Revenge!, was the worst-received of the series both critically and commercially.
 Although it was not originally part of the series, the film Hollywood Zap! was released as a Porky's film in Europe.

 A video game based on the film, also titled Porky's, was released for the Atari 2600 and Atari 8-bit computers by 20th Century Fox in 1983.

 Remake

 Howard Stern remake

 In 2002, Howard Stern acquired the remake rights and has long hoped to produce a remake of the film.
 The potential remake ran into legal trouble in 2011 when two other production companies stepped forward claiming to own the rights.
 In 2013, the parties reached a confidential settlement and agreed to dismiss a claim and counterclaim with prejudice.
-The terms of the settlement remain confidential, and to date, if it allows for Stern's remake to be made is unknown.
+The terms of the settlement remain confidential, and to date, it is unknown if they allow for Stern's remake to be made.